 BTW, if you are thinking that these forecasts can play out accurately in the actual market and you can get rich by doing so, I am sorry to disappoint you!
 Stock markets are a volatile business.
 That said, there are many other less tricky areas where this kind of analysis can be used for gaining some useful insights.
 Can you think of some other cool applications or do you have any specific business scenario in mind?
 Share your thoughts in the comment section below.

-Thanks for reading and click follow to not miss the latest posts from TowardsML! 🙂
+Thanks for reading and follow to receive the latest posts (once in a month or so) directly in your inbox! 🙂

 - “Forecasting at scale” — the paper explaining the algorithm